Q&A with Andreas

 Andreas started his career on the supply-side.
 His fraud journey began when he uncovered a single publisher account with the largest-running ad fraud scheme his company had seen.
 In response, Andreas built an anti-fraud team to tackle the issue and in the process became an expert on fraud.
 In 2012, he moved into the mobile industry, working for a Berlin-based ad network.

 In 2015, Andreas joined Adjust, an industry leader in mobile measurement and fraud prevention.
-In his role as Head of Fraud, Andreas spearheads fraud research, leads Adjust’s fraud team, and develops new methods for fighting fraud.
+In his role as Director of Fraud Prevention, Andreas spearheads fraud research, leads Adjust’s fraud team, and develops new methods for fighting fraud.

 In your own words, tell us about your role?